Yonsei-MILab/Cerebral-Microbleeds-Detection/README.md

 - 1st column represents the slice number of subject,
 - 2nd and 3rd columns indicate the x(column-wise) and y(row-wise) pixel location of CMB in that slice, respectively.

-# Our-Submitted-Paper:
+# Published-Paper:

-The paper entitled: "Automated Detection of Cerebral Microbleeds in MR Images: A Two-Stage Deep Learning Approach" was submitted to peer-reviewed journal.
+Mohammed A. Al-masni, Woo-Ram Kim, Eung Yeop Kim, Young Noh, and Dong-Hyun Kim “Automated Detection of Cerebral Microbleeds in MR Images: A Two-Stage Deep Learning Approach,” NeuroImage: Clinical, vol. 28, pp. 102464, 2020.
+[ELSEVIER Publisher]

 When using our code or dataset for research publications, please cite our paper.